billoxbury/blitscan/README.md

     Indexes:
         "progress_pk" PRIMARY KEY, btree (date)

+The file _pg\_views.sh_ in this directory: contains only informal notes and some examples of views into the database.

 ## Azure deployment

 Deployment of the whole system is in Microsoft Azure.
 It lives under a single subscription and is subdivided into three resource groups _scrapeRG_, _procRG_ and _webappRG_.

 Resources common to all three components, such as the database _blitscan-pg_, are hosted under _webappRG_.
-This also include a storage account _blitstore_, which contains a simngle file share _blitshare_.
+This also include a storage account _blitstore_, which contains a single file share _blitshare_.

 _blitshare_ has a directory structure: